robinong79/docker-swarm-monitoring/README.md

 Also using his version of Node-Exporter and some alert files so we have access to HOST_NAME and some startup alerts.
 He made a really nice Grafana Dashboard too which we used as a base.
 You can check it out here (https://grafana.net/dashboards/609).

-The file are free to use and you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation.
+The files are free to use and you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation.